Madrapps/jacoco-report/README.md

 [![Tests](https://github.com/Madrapps/jacoco-report/actions/workflows/check.yml/badge.svg)](https://github.com/Madrapps/jacoco-report/actions/workflows/check.yml)

-A Github action that publishes the JaCoCo report as a comment in the Pull Request with customizable pass percentage for modified modules, files and for the entire project.
+A Github action that publishes the JaCoCo report as a comment in the Pull Request with customizable pass percentage for modified modules, files and the overall project.
+You can view the coverage of just the changed files in your pull request.

 ## Usage